 The technique I’ll use applies to almost all online accounts, including Gmail, Yahoo! and others.
 For this technique to work, the account must support a protocol called “IMAP”.
 The good news is that IMAP is a common approach used to access email, and almost all email services support it.

-In this example, I’ll use Thunderbird as my desktop email program, but any desktop program that supports IMAP can back up your email, including Windows Live Mail, Microsoft Office’s Outlook, and more.
+In this example, I’ll use Thunderbird as my desktop email program, but any desktop program that supports IMAP can back up your email, including Microsoft Office’s Outlook, and others.

-At this writing, the official URL is based on https://www.mozilla.org.
+At this writing, the official URL is https://www.thunderbird.net.

 Download and run the Setup Wizard.

-The first choice is whether to accept the default settings or custom:
+The first choice is whether to accept the Standard settings or use “Custom”.

 Always choose Custom.
 Even though we’re going to accept all the suggestions made by the installer, choosing Custom is an important habit to get into to avoid malware and PUPs.
 Click Next through the subsequent settings, and accept: